Joseph Wimmer

 Joseph E. Wimmer (born July 21, 1934) is a retired American judge and politician.
 He served 9 years as a Wisconsin circuit court judge in Waukesha County after representing the county for 8 years in the Wisconsin State Assembly as a Republican.
-He was chosen as the Wisconsin Season Ticket Holder of the Game on October 1, 2022.

 Early life and education

 Born in Watertown, Wisconsin, Wimmer graduated from Watertown High School and enlisted in the United States Army.
 He served two years before returning to private life.
 He went on to attend the University of Wisconsin-Madison, where he received his bachelor's degree in accounting in 1959, and continued his education at the University of Wisconsin Law School, earning his LL.B. in 1961.